-I teach the political science department’s introductory political theory course every year, usually in the fall.
+I teach the political science department’s introductory American politics course every other year or so, usually in the spring.
 I teach the Money and Politics course in the spring of even-numbered years and the Campaigns and Elections course in the fall of even-numbered years.
 I teach the other courses occasionally.
 Links to recent syllabi for my courses are below.
 Among these courses, the Money and Politics course was supported in 2012 by a Davis Foundation grant for Clark University’s LEEP (Liberal Education and Effective Practice) program, and the Legislative Redistricting course was taught in conjunction with Clark’s Mosakowski Institute, and is discussed in a recent issue PS: Political Science and Politics.

 Political Science 203: Political Theorists and their Theories